-"You have 3 seconds to respond as a driver in an emergency," he says.
+"You have 3 seconds to respond as a driver in an emergency," he said.
 "When you text, your eyes are off the road by 10 times that."

-Dingus says simulator studies exaggerate the risks of conversations on a cell phone while driving, but that's not the case with texting.
-"Cell phone use has grown exponentially and the crash rate has gone down," he says.
+Dingus said simulator studies exaggerate the risks of conversations on a cell phone while driving, but that's not the case with texting.
+"Cell phone use has grown exponentially and the crash rate has gone down," he said.
 "But the concerns about texting are not overblown.
 Texting is far more dangerous than talking on the phone."

-A short non-emotional text message or conversation that occurs in any medium is likely to be far less distracting than a highly emotional engagement, he says.
+A short non-emotional text message or conversation that occurs in any medium is likely to be far less distracting than a highly emotional engagement, he said.

 In lab simulations and field research, Reimer found that physiological changes such as an increase in heart rate and slight changes in the skin's ability to conduct electricity occur with increased workload, arousal or stress.
 Researchers noted these when drivers were given increasingly demanding cognitive tasks while driving.

 Dingus believes that texting's paramount danger is that it's a visual distraction.
-"You can't drive without looking at the road regardless of how high or low the cognitive demand is," he says.
+"You can't drive without looking at the road regardless of how high or low the cognitive demand is," he said.

 Regulators Crack Down